0xbitx/Dedsec-usb/README.md

 - 0001 - bluescreen of death (BOD)
 - 0000 - dump windows password

+## Support

+If you find my work helpful and want to support me, consider making a donation.
+Your contribution will help me continue working on open-source projects.

+**Bitcoin Address: `36ALguYpTgFF3RztL4h2uFb3cRMzQALAcm`**

 <h1 align="center"> DISCLAIMER </h1>

 <h4 align="center">I'm not responsible for anything you do with this program, so please only use it for good and educational purposes. </h4>